 The stockings are hung, the halls are decked, and your HVAC system needs a total upgrade.
-Or your bathroom needs remodelling.
+Or your bathroom needs remodeling.
 Or it’s your kitchen that needs work before you can welcome your friends and family into your space for the holidays.
+Well, fortunately we have this incredibly useful Home Remodeling & Renovation Guide to help you get started.
 Badly timed renovations that coincide with the holidays can be a challenge to both your patience and your wallet.
 If you’re wondering how you can afford to complete these renovations, here are some practical tips for renovating before the holidays.

 Take a pointer from Hallmark.
 Every year, the card store puts its Christmas decorations on display as early as July.
 Unless you’re a dedicated collector of Hallmark keepsake ornaments, you probably think the summer is too early to start thinking about holidays.
 But there’s method to the madness — at least when you apply their schedule to your finances.

 The earlier you start preparing for your holiday renos, the better prepared you’ll be.
 With a cushion of time, you’ll: